 If you even cannot get to Settings on Windows 10 because of some system problems, it is recommended that you boot your PC from sign-screen, to achieve it, press Windows + L combination key to go to the sign-in screen window where you are supposed to press Shift + Power keys all the time until Restart key comes up.
 Then select Reset this PC under Troubleshoot.

-But in the cases where you cannot come into the sign-in screen, maybe you have to recovery drive to bootable USB in order to reset Windows 10.
+But in the cases where you cannot come into the sign-in screen, maybe you have to recover the drive to bootable USB in order to reset Windows 10.